 Help in Emma’s convenience store or serve on the popular Hospitality or Garden Committee.
 Whatever your specialty or passion is, your assistance is greatly appreciated.
 Having residents as volunteers is the best way to get people engaged and ensure that Fredericka Manor stays true to the people who live here.

-If you are not a resident of Fredericka Manor, but you are interested in learning more about the variety of volunteer opportunities, please contact Monetta Lozarez, director of life enrichment at Fredericka Manor Care at (619) 427-2777, ext.
-5027 or via email at email@example.com.
+If you are not a resident of Fredericka Manor, but you are interested in learning more about the variety of volunteer opportunities, please contact Marsela Obregon-Molina, director of human resources at Fredericka Manor Care Center at (619) 427-2777 or via email at firstname.lastname@example.org.

 Make a donation